rhel-labs/learn-katacoda/customize-crypto-policy/step2.md

 Server public key is 2048 bit
 </pre>

-We have now configured RHEL to enforce a modified **FUTURE** crypto policy that can support 2048-bit or higher ciphers.
-Due to this setup, apache server can continue to run using a 2048-bit server key.
+You have now configured RHEL to enforce a modified **FUTURE** crypto policy that can support 2048-bit or higher ciphers.
+Due to this setup, Apache server can continue to run using a 2048-bit server key.